 As far as speaking out goes, I know not everyone feels the same, but to me, I’m just being honest about my emotions and talking about my very real son.
 If I were still pregnant, I would be talking about and acknowledging and celebrating him.
 Even though we didn’t meet him and he was only in my belly for 18 weeks, it doesn’t make his existence any less real or our connection any less strong.

 I’m Just Being Honest With Myself

-Call me brave but again the way I think of it is I’m just being honest and open with both myself and you all.
-And you know what?
-I am being brave.
-I’m being brave for all the other women out there who feel the same but might not feel like it’s “ok” to talk about.
-Our society has made this discussion taboo but I vow here and now to help change that.
+Call me strong but again, I am simply surviving in a nightmare.
+And I’m just being honest and open and gentle with myself.
+I’m sharing my story not for pity but for all the other women out there who feel the same but might not feel like it’s “ok” to talk about.
+Our society has made this discussion taboo but I vow here and now to help change that narrative.

 I have a highlight saved on my Instagram page called “LOSS” where I share some raw and vulnerable thoughts about where I’m at and how to help someone you know who might be in a similar position.

 I urge you to watch if you or someone you know has experienced a baby loss.